Skip to content

 Treeview of triggers

 The matches dialog displays a list of all matches in the active folder or the packages folder.
-The list includes basic triggers, multi-triggers, Regex triggers and single-line triggers.
+The list includes basic triggers, multi-triggers, Regex triggers and flow-style triggers.
 Double-clicking any of the matches will open the containing file in the editor with the relevant trigger highlighted.

 Matches dialog